kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 # ECO_LINUX_SERVER_MANAGER
 This is an easy to use set of scripts to host an ECO server on linux.
+## For new users
+You only had to run this command:
+`wget https://raw.githubusercontent.com/kicker22004/ECO_LINUX_SERVER_MANAGER/master/easy-install.sh; chmod +x ./easy-install.sh; ./easy-install.sh`

+## For advanced users
 YOU NEVER WANT TO RUN THIS AS ROOT USER...
 IT WILL BREAK 100% OF THE TIME.

 So lets make a user using root.